1. Master Your Breath Support

 Storage and Climate

 Store your instrument in a case with a humidifier in dry climates.
-Avoid leaving it in a hot car—temperature changes cause tuning instability.
+Avoid leaving it in a hot car; temperature changes cause tuning instability.
 For trombone, ensure the slide is locked in place to prevent bending.
+Never store your instrument near a radiator, air conditioner vent, or in direct sunlight.
+Extreme temperatures can warp the metal, loosen solder joints, and damage the lacquer or plating.
+When transporting your instrument, use a padded case with secure latches.
+Low brass instruments are heavy and can easily be damaged if the case opens during transit.

 6. Purposeful Practice Habits